osmedeus/documentation/src/premium/cloud-setup.md

 ## 3. Create a snapshot with the build command

-This will need [packer](https://www.packer.io/downloads) installed on your machine.
+This will need [packer v1.7.8](https://www.packer.io/downloads) installed on your machine.

 ```shell
 osmedeus provider build --rebuild